 That does not however mean there is no risk at all, it would be extremely naive and borderline irresponsible to suggest otherwise, but the world is not the cesspool of crime, corruption, disease and predatory danger that the media would have you believe.

-Bad things do happen, there are risks in anything you do, but travelling the world is not inherently dangerous.
+Bad things do happen, there are risks in anything you do, including staying at home, but travelling the world in and of itself is not inherently dangerous.

 There is always the risk – however small – of something terrible happening wherever you are and whatever you are doing.
 That is just life.
 But there are two important things to remember when stating that fact.
 First of all the actual risk of becoming a victim of a crime or terrible incident is far lower than many people believe, and second of all you can become a victim just as easily at home as you can when travelling abroad.
 In many cases the countries where a lot of Western travellers come from have far higher crime rates than the countries they are visiting.